-Independence policies and procedures
+Independence policies and practices The PwC Global Independence Policy covers, among others, the following areas:

-The PwC Global Independence Policy covers, among others, the following areas:
+- Personal and PwC Finland independence, including policies and guidance on the holding of financial interests and other financial arrangements, e.g. bank accounts, loans and pension schemes by partners, staff, and PwC Finland; - Non-audit services and fee arrangements.
+The policy is supported by

-Personal and PwC Finland independence, including policies and guidance on the holding of financial interests and other financial arrangements, such as bank accounts, loans and pension schemes by partners, staff and PwC Finland.
+Statements of Permitted Services ('SOPS'), which provide practical guidance on the application of the policy in respect of provision of non-audit services to audit clients and related entities;

-- Non-audit services and fees.
-The Statements of Permitted Services ('SOPS') provide practical guidance on the application of the policy in respect of provision of non-audit services to assurance clients. - Business relationships, including policies and guidance on joint business relationships (such as joint ventures and joint marketing) and purchasing of goods and services.
+- Business relationships, including policies and guidance on joint business relationships (such as joint ventures and joint marketing) and purchasing of goods and services acquired in the normal course of business, and - Acceptance of new audit and assurance clients, and the subsequent acceptance of non-assurance services for those clients.

-In addition, there is a PwC Network Risk Management Policy governing the independence requirements related to the rotation of key audit partners.
-We also comply with the rotation requirements in the EU Audit Regulation and in the local legislation.
+In addition, there is a Network Risk Management Policy governing the independence requirements related to the rotation of key audit partners.
+We also comply with the requirements in the EU Audit Regulation and in the local legislation related to the rotation requirements.

-The PwC policies and processes are designed to help us comply with relevant professional and regulatory independence requirements that apply to the provision of assurance services to our clients.
+These policies and processes are designed to help PwC comply with relevant professional and regulatory independence requirements that apply to the provision of assurance services.
 Policies and supporting guidance are reviewed and revised where needed, for example when laws and regulations are amended, or in response to changes in our business.

-In addition to the PwC Network Global Independence Policy, we apply laws and regulations that bind us, including the Finnish Auditing Act and the EU Audit Regulation, as well as the requirements of the United States Securities and Exchange Commission ('SEC') and of the Public Company Accounting Oversight Board of the United States ('PCAOB').
+PwC Finland supplements the PwC Network Independence Policy as required by provisions and regulations, including the Finnish Auditing Act, the EU Audit Regulation and the requirements of the United States Securities and Exchange Commission (SEC) and the Public Accounting Oversight Board (PCAOB) where they are more restrictive than the network's Independence Policy.